bitquery/graphql-docs/docs/Examples/bitcoin/Bitcoin-Blocks-API.md

 Our Bitcoin Blocks API provides all the information related to blocks produced on Bitcoin network.

-## Retrieve the 10 Most Recent Blocks
+## Retrieve Ten Most Recent Bitcoin Blocks with Height and Stats

 ```
 query  {